iamAJR/dino-game/README.md

 ## Features
 - **Flutter and Dart:** Developed using Flutter framework and Dart programming language.
-- **Game Mechanics:** Includes a dynamic gameplay where the player controls a dinosaur running through obstacles.
+- **Game Mechanics:** Includes a dynamic gameplay where the player controls a dinosaur running through obstacles(Cacti).
 - **Score Tracking:** Tracks and displays the player's score based on distance covered.
 - **Responsive UI:** Designed with a responsive user interface to adapt to different screen sizes.